-From Watergate to Spygate, presidential communications privilege has been at the heart of many major news stories.
-Iran-Contra, Plamegate, and Hillary Clinton’s email scandal are a few other famous examples of headline news items where the executive branch’s right to confidential communications has been an issue.
+From Watergate to Spygate, (presidential) executive privilege in communications has been at the heart of many major news stories.
+Iran-Contra, Plamegate, and Hillary Clinton’s email scandal are a few other famous examples of headline news items where the executive branch’s right to confidential communications has been at issue.
 But just what is this presidential privilege?
 News coverage typically takes an understanding of the issue for granted without going into details.
 Here’s a closer look at what presidential communications privilege means, how it has applied to some famous cases, and how the exercise of this privilege in today’s world depends on secure communications technology.

 - National security privilege: This covers records involving the President’s exercise of his authority as commander in chief of the military or his authority to make treaties with the advice and consent of the Senate, including diplomatic records, military records, and records of state secrets